immutability-io/vault-ethereum/BLOG.md

 ```

 Lastly, we configure MFA.
-I won't go over registration or device enrollment here.
+I won't go over registration or device enrollment flows here.
 I am using Duo's service for MFA which is currently the only one supported in the OSS version of Vault.
 Configuring MFA requires you to get an API key from Duo.

 ```sh